-28 Sep How Measurement-Based Care Improves Clinical Outcomes
+28 Sep Using Measurement-Based Care to Improve Clinical Outcomes

 In the behavioral healthcare field, a divide exists between research outcomes and clinical outcomes.
 A significant factor in this disparity is data-driven treatment.
 Measures such as symptom rating scales are core components of research trials, but they are less common in clinical settings.
 Only about 18% of psychiatrists and 11% of psychologists use rating scales in routine practice.
 Despite infrequent use, measurement-based care is a powerful tool for improving clinical outcomes.